-Posted by Walt Ludwick about 7 years ago
+Posted by Walt Ludwick over 10 years ago

 I still recognised Vale da Lama when I returned one week ago.
 It has been about a year since I moved to Germany to focus on my studies, and though a lot has changed on these familiar grounds I was overcome by the sensation of arriving at my home from home.
 Caspar on the other hand had not been here in 4 years.
 He simply wanted to visit Maria who had told him so much about the great Permaculture Project happening down here in the Algarve.
 “From her description I had no idea this was the place I’d been to 4 years ago.”
 Even when he arrived he wasn’t aware of the fact that he had been here as a Woofer.
 That is HOW much this place has changed.